zulip/zulip/templates/zerver/help/import-from-hipchat.md

 skipping "Step 3: Create a Zulip organization, and log in" (you'll create your Zulip organization via the data import tool instead).

+Use [upgrade-zulip-from-git][upgrade-zulip-from-git] to
-Because the import tool is very new, you will need to upgrade your Zulip server to the latest `master` branch, using [upgrade-zulip-from-git][upgrade-zulip-from-git].
+upgrade your Zulip server to the latest `master` branch.

 Log in to a shell on your Zulip server as the `zulip` user.
 To import with the most common configuration, run the following commands, replacing